 (1) A condition that is a qualifying reason for leave under the Family and Medical Leave Act of 1993 (FMLA) (29 U.S.C.
 2612(a)(1) and (3)); or

 (2) A call or order to active duty status for more than 30 days as a member of a reserve component of the Armed Forces named in 10 U.S.C.
 10101, or service as a member of the National Guard on full-time National Guard duty, as defined in 10 U.S.C.
-101(d)(5), under a call to active service in connection with a war, military operation, or a national emergency.
+101(d)(5), under a call to active service in connection with a war, military operation, or a national emergency; or

+(3) Residing in or being employed in a federally declared major disaster area as defined in the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+5122(2)).

-(f) A grant recipient who taught in more than one qualifying school during an elementary or secondary academic year and demonstrates that the combined teaching service was the equivalent of full-time, as supported by the certification of one or more of the chief administrative officers of the schools involved, is considered to have completed one elementary or secondary academic year of qualifying teaching.
+(d) A grant recipient who taught in more than one qualifying school or qualifying educational service agency during an elementary or secondary academic year and demonstrates that the combined teaching service was the equivalent of full-time, as supported by the certification of one or more of the chief administrative officers of the schools or educational service agencies involved, is considered to have completed one elementary or secondary academic year of qualifying teaching.

 (Authority: 20 U.S.C.
 1070g, et seq.)